 When the music is great, and the artists at play are the tops in their field, Denny Seiwell is there!
-In a career that has travelled from the intimacy of New York’s most respected jazz clubs, to Rock’s biggest stadiums to countless sessions in the studio, Denny has proven himself one of the most respected musicians at work today.
+In a career that has traveled from the intimacy of New York’s most respected Jazz Clubs, to Rock’s biggest stadiums, to countless sessions in the studio, Denny has proven himself one of the most respected musicians at work today.

-While playing on some of LA’s most prestigious TV and Film dates, his passion for music, his human spirit, his training and abilities have earned him the reputation as one of the industry’s most respected drummers.
+Denny’s drumming can also be heard on over 100 CDs, countless TV & Radio commercials, Film scores and TV shows.
+Denny’s passion for music, his human spirit, his training and abilities have earned him the reputation as one of the industries’ most respected drummers.